woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/index.rst

 GeoServer Installation
 ======================

-GeoServer is a primary component of Boundless Suite.
+GeoServer is a primary component of Boundless Server.
 This section will detail how to install GeoServer from a WAR file in Tomcat.

 .. note:: During installation we will be editing text files that require Administrator access to modify.
 We recommend using `Notepad++ <https://notepad-plus-plus.org/>`__, though any text editor will do.